benbrastmckie/ModalHistory/README.md

 Students taking the course for credit may choose between the _formal track_ which fulfills the logic requirement and the _historical track_ which does not.
 All students will be required to have a GitHub account to access the private repository for the course.
-Please send me an email from the same email address that you use to sign into GitHub to gain access.
+Please send me an email from the same email address that you use to sign into GitHub to gain permission rights.
 Add a star to this repository so that I can verify that you have created an account and see who is taking the course.

 There are two tracks to choose from where grades will be determined accordingly: